Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Models and method

 First, we performed an energy minimization step, getting rid of any awkward or too-close contacts between atoms that might cause problems.
 After that, we ran an equilibration simulation under $NpT$ conditions for about $10$ nanoseconds (no external electric field applied here).
 This step was crucial for pushing water and ions into the channel, making sure it was completely filled and there were no empty spaces left.
 The production runs were performed in the presence of an electric field in the $NVT$ ensemble.
 The direction of the electric field was along the $z$-axis (the rotational axis of the pore), while its magnitude was $E=0.06606$ V/nm.
+By running simulations for varying electric field strengths, we show in the \hyperref[si]{Supplementary Material} (\hyperref[si]{\hyperref[si]{SM}}) that this value falls into the linear response regime.
 We employed the leap-frog integrator with a time step of $1$ fs.
-Data for positions and velocities were collected every $1$ ps for post-process analyses during a 100 ns long production run.
+Data for positions and velocities were collected every $5$ ps for post-process analyses during a $100$ ns long production run.
+Time dependence of profiles and integrated current values are shown in the \hyperref[si]{SM} to demonstrate that the simulations provide converged results during this time.